monikagonciarz/AI4EO_final_project/README.md

 ## 1. Project Introduction

 This project is the final assignment for the GEOL0069 AI4EO course at UCL, aimed at exploring the application of machine learning techniques in Earth Sciences.
-The focus of this project is on utilizing unsupervised and supervised learning to identify coastal erosion patterns through satellite imagery.
+The focus of this project is on utilizing unsupervised learning to identify coastal erosion patterns through satellite imagery.
 SENTINEL-2 data is employed for its high spatial resolution and relevance in coastal monitoring.
 The primary algorithm used for classification in this project is K-means clustering, an unsupervised classification method, which is applied to analyze and monitor land cover changes over time.